 Co-op Comeback & Affordability Concern

 In a city where real estate trends shift as quickly as subway schedules, co-ops are staging a quiet but powerful comeback in 2025.
-With sky-high mortgage rates and rising living expenses, affordability has become the number one concern for many would-be homeowners—and co-ops are stepping up to meet the moment.
+With mortgage rates high and rising living expenses and renovation costs, affordability has become the number one concern for many would be homeowners and co-ops are stepping up to meet the moment.

 Why Co-ops Are Back in the Spotlight

 Another plus?
-Co-op maintenance fees usually cover property taxes and utilities, simplifying budgeting and long-term financial planning.
+Co-op maintenance fees cover property taxes, simplifying budgeting and long-term financial planning.
 While co-ops come with board approval requirements and rules that can seem strict, many buyers see these structures as adding stability and long-term value to the building.
+They like the idea of knowing their neighbor and not experiencing the transitory nature of a condo.

 Affordability Is Driving the Conversation